johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/commandLineAndClusterReferenceSheet.md

     rsync -avzh --progress /Users/myname/myfolder/ login.rosalind.kcl.ac.uk:/users/kXXXXXXXX/

+Downloading file over shaky connections (resumes where it left of if interrupted, makes two tries), specifying the target file (remove the last argument to keep original name)

+    wget -c -t 2 http://remote.location/sub/libgit2-devel-0.26.6-1.el7.x86_64.rpm --no-check-certificate -O NEWFILENAME.file

 ## Finding stuff

 Find any file in real time prefixed 'setup' in any subfolder to the specified folder (current folder is the default)

     find project/MYPROJECT/ -name setup*    #case sensitive
     find project/MYPROJECT/ -iname setup*   #case insensitive

+Last - find some really important file on the server in the background (&), do not show the error messages (2>&- alternate 2>/dev/null), save the (std)output to a file, do not use unnecessary resources (nice).

+    nice find / -name libgit2.pc 1>paths_libgit2.txt 2>&- &

 # Modules (on Rosalind)